CBA holds auctions for placement of notes

 By Trend

-The average weighted price of one-note amounted to slightly over 97.7965 manat or $57.52 (3.22 percent) in accordance with the decision of the CBAR.
+The average weighted price of one note amounted to slightly over 99.3101 manat or $58.41 (2.98 percent) in accordance with the decision of the CBAR.

 ---